ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 In seeking Associate Developers it will be important to seek diversity to ensure there is no single point of failure in providing support to Py-ART.
 Ideally the project would have 2-3 Associate Developers.
-It will be expected that the associate developers will be recognized as key members of the project and acknowledged accordingly in future publications and presentations.
+It will be expected that the associate developers will be recognized as key members of the project and are acknowledged accordingly in future publications and presentations.